 Durin built his city into the three mountains surrounding the lake: Barazinbar, Zirakzigil, and Bundushathûr.
 He built the greatest Dwarven kingdom of all time.
 This was a massive flourishing kingdom of Dwarves.
-In particular, they drew their wealth from being the only place you can find mithril, the strongest metal in Meddle Earth.
-Under Durin I, the Dwarves enjoyed a golden age, and mostly stayed out of events during the First Age of the world.
+In particular, they drew their wealth from being the only place you can find mithril, the strongest metal in Middle Earth.
+Under Durin I, the Dwarves enjoyed a golden age and mostly stayed out of events during the First Age of the world.

 I just love destroying cultural relics of other races!

 Durin the Deathless was a great king.
 Then he died.
 Guess it was just a name after all.
-Many of Khazad-dûm’s most famous features where built during his reign, like the Endless Stair and Durin’s Bridge.
+Many of Khazad-dûm’s most famous features were built during his reign, like the Endless Stair and Durin’s Bridge.
 Both of which would survive for thousands of years until some dang Grey wizard showed up.
 Even after his death, the city did well.

 Khazad-dûm in the Second Age

 The Second Age saw a major expansion of Khazad-dûm.
 Its population was swelled by refugees fleeing the destruction of the final battle against Morgoth.
 About 700 years into the Second Age, the Dwarves started making friends with the nearby Elves.
 This allowed even more expansion and the building of the famous Western Gate.
 A gate which almost (almost!) kept that dang wizard out.